adchawla/kraftwerk/README.md

 ## 02_WhatDrivesPriceOfCar
 This project explored a dataset from kaggle.
 The original dataset contained information on 3 million used cars.
 The used dataset contains information on 426K cars to ensure speed of processing.
 The goal was to understand what factors make a car more or less expensive.
 As a result of conducted analysis, a detailed recommendation was generated for the the client of such a study -- a used car dealership -- as to what consumers value in a used car.

+## 03_ComparingClassifiers
+This project analyzed customer data and predicted whether a client will subscribe to a term deposit (`yes` or `no`) using machine learning models.
+The goal was to evaluate and optimize the performance of four models: K-Nearest Neighbors (KNN), Decision Trees, Logistic Regression, and Support Vector Machines (SVM).